f5bud/FX-4CR-V2/README.md

 - (UserManual US).pdf: user and maintenance manuals included.

 ## Revision "R" Radio
+This version causes problems for some people.
+If it works for you, please let me know.
+Thank you.<br>
 [FX-4CR-V2R-25-11-08.zip](https://github.com/user-attachments/files/23434011/FX-4CR-V2R-25-11-08.zip) **(Requires calibration for versions prior to 25-10-28)**
 - some cosmetic changes as 'C'elsius, 'F'arenheit, 'V'olts in status bar
 - moved bluetooth menu to second position